istio/istio.io/content/blog/2018/custom-gateway/index.md

 keywords: [ingress,traffic-management, aws]
 ---

-This post provide instructions to create manually a new custom ingress gateway with automatic provisionning of certificate based on cert-manager.
+This post provide instructions to create manually a new custom ingress gateway with automatic provisioning of certificate based on cert-manager.

 This post was validated on AWS Infrastructure